eljefe303030/Melius/README.md

 **06.1 USER INTERFACE**
 1. [Better Button Prompts - PS4 - PS5 - Switch](https://www.nexusmods.com/starfield/mods/478) Enable button prompts for PlayStation DualShock/DualSense Controllers or Nintendo Switch-based controllers with any language.
 2. [Bigger Systems - Expanded Star Maps](https://www.nexusmods.com/starfield/mods/14256) This mod expands the scale of planetary systems on the starmap, creating the illusion of much larger and more realistic distances between celestial bodies. **enabled by default**
+3. No Scanner Circle and Vignette - No Crosshair patch.
+Removes the crosshair in scanner view. **enabled by default**
-3. [Replace Circle Cursor](https://www.nexusmods.com/starfield/mods/1297) This mod will remove the circle cursor from the game and replace it with the regular pointer cursor. **enabled by default, recommended to disable if playing with controller**
+4. [Replace Circle Cursor](https://www.nexusmods.com/starfield/mods/1297) This mod will remove the circle cursor from the game and replace it with the regular pointer cursor. **enabled by default, recommended to disable if playing with controller**
-4. [Suppress Message.Show - Disable Tutorials](https://www.nexusmods.com/starfield/mods/11588) This mod patches native game functions so you can disable messages you don't like. **read the mod page description on how to configure**
+5. [Suppress Message.Show - Disable Tutorials](https://www.nexusmods.com/starfield/mods/11588) This mod patches native game functions so you can disable messages you don't like. **read the mod page description on how to configure**

 **06.1a USER INTERFACE - ULTRA WIDESCREEN**